vaibhzz101/Briefly-URL-Shortner/README.md

 # Briefly
 ## URL Shortner with an analysis

 #### A URL shortener is a tool that can be used to shorten long, complex URLs into shorter, more manageable links.
-This project is a simple URL shortener service, where users can input a long URL and get a shorter one in return and will also QR code for link and UPI.
+This project is a simple URL shortener service, where users can input a long URL and get a shorter one in return and will also generate QR code for link and UPI.
 ## Tech Stacks Used:
 - ### Frontend:
   `HTML` `CSS` `JavaScript` `tailwind`